 Immediately I decided to implement the “only go to the grocery store ONCE a week” and choosing different stores strategies (2 & 7).

 In the next few months, I have decided to implement strategies to get our grocery bill down.
-(I will report back in another post with my progress.)
+(Read about the best ways to save money in this post.)

 Mom on a Budget

 This is a new journey for me.
 And I invite you to come along with me.

 With your spouse (if you’re married) discuss some of your financial goals.